chaisemartinPackages/did_had/README.md

 ## Description

-**did_had** estimates the effect of a treatment on an outcome in a heterogeneous adoption design with quasi stayers.
-This design
+**did_had** estimates the effect of a treatment on an outcome in a heterogeneous adoption design (HAD) with no stayers but some
+        quasi stayers.
+HADs are designs where all groups are untreated in the first period, and then some groups receive a strictly positive treatment dose at a period F, which has to be the same for all treated groups (with variation in treatment timing, the did_multiplegt_dyn package may be used).
+Therefore, there is variation in treatment intensity, but no variation in treatment timing.
+HADs without stayers are designs where all groups receive a strictly positive treatment dose at period
-        applies to scenarios where all groups start with a treatment level of 0 in the first period and then all groups increase their treatment level in the consecutive period.
-As all groups change their treatment between the two periods, it is impossible to make the "natural comparison" between groups that changed treatment and those that remained at 0 to estimate a treatment effect.
-To circumvent this, did_had implements the estimator from de Chaisemartin and D'Haultfoeuille (2024) which uses so called "quasi stayers" as controls.
-Those quasi stayers are groups that change their treatment only by a small amount and are therefore regarded "as good as untreated".
-The command makes use of the lprobust command by Calonico, Cattaneo and Farrell (2018) to determine the bandwidth up to which groups are considered to be a quasi stayer.
-Then, an estimator for the treatment effect can be constructed as the difference between the change in outcome of all groups and the change of those quasi stayer groups, scaled by the average change in the treatment between the two periods.
+        F: no group remains untreated.
+Then, one cannot use untreated units to recover the counterfactual outcome evolution that treated groups would have experienced from before to after F, without treatment.
+To circumvent this, **did_had** implements the estimator from de Chaisemartin and D'Haultfoeuille (2024) which uses so-called "quasi stayers" as the control group.
+Quasi stayers are groups that receive a "small enough" treatment dose at F to be regarded as "as good as untreated".
+Therefore, **did_had** can only be used if there are groups with a treatment dose "close to zero".
+Formally, the density of groups' period-two treatment dose needs to be strictly positive at zero, something that can be assessed by plotting a kernel density estimate of that density.
+The command makes use of the **lprobust** command by Calonico, Cattaneo and Farrell (2019) to determine an optimal bandwidth, i.e. a treatment dose below which groups can be considered as quasi stayers.
+To estimate the treatment's effect, the command starts by computing the difference between the change in outcome of all groups and the intercept in a local linear regression of the outcome change on the treatment dose among quasi-stayers.
+Then, that difference is scaled by groups' average treatment dose at period two.
+Standard errors and confidence intervals are also computed leveraging **lprobust**.
+We recommend that users of **did_had** cite de Chaisemartin and D'Haultfoeuille (2024), Calonico, Cattaneo and Farrell (2019), and Calonico, Cattaneo and Farrell (2018).

-The estimator also applies to scenarios with more than two periods.
-The general setting has to be the same (all groups
-        start with a treatment of 0 and change their treatment at the same period), but in case the data tracks more than just two periods it is possible to estimate the effect of the treatment over the course of more than just one post-treatment period, or in case of more than one pre-treatment period, those can be used to placebo test Assumption 2 from de Chaisemartin and
-        D'Haultfoeuille (2024) (and in case you have both multiple pre and post periods you can of course do both at the same time).

 **Y** is the outcome variable.